Born of Osiris: A Higher Place, The Discovery and Richardson's departure (2008–2012)

 In July 2009, the band released their debut album, A Higher Place, which peaked at number 73 on the Billboard 200.
-They co-headlined a tour named The Night of the Living Shred with All Shall Perish, After the Burial, Caliban and Suffokate; Born of Osiris also supported Hatebreed on the Decimation of the Nation Tour 2, alongside Cannibal Corpse, Unearth and Hate Eternal.
+They co-headlined a tour named The Night of the Living Shred with All Shall Perish, After the Burial, Caliban and Suffokate.
+Born of Osiris supported Hatebreed on the Decimation of the Nation Tour 2, with Cannibal Corpse, Unearth and Hate Eternal.

 In December 2009, they asked Jason Richardson of All Shall Perish to join Born of Osiris.
-This began a two-year period of member stability which resulted in the writing and release of their second full-length album, The Discovery.
+This began a two-year period of member stability that resulted in the writing and release of their second full-length album, The Discovery.
 Released on March 22, 2011, the album debuted at 87 on the Billboard 200.
+Richardson was asked to leave the band later that year.

 In September 2011, members Cameron Losch, Joe Buras, and Lee McKinney recorded and mixed the self-titled first release by Virginia band Mind's I.

-David Darocha has also started his own jewelry line called D A V I. Cameron Losch, Lee McKinney and former lead guitarist Jason Richardson were all instructors on the music teaching website Bandhappy, which was owned by Matt Halpern, the drummer of Born of Osiris's former labelmate Periphery.
-As of November 2014, however, Halpern had shut down the site to focus on Periphery.
+David Darocha started his own jewelry line called D A V I. Losch, McKinney and former lead guitarist Jason Richardson were instructors on the music teaching website Bandhappy, owned by Matt Halpern, the drummer of Born of Osiris's former labelmate Periphery.
+As of November 2014, Halpern shut down the site to focus on Periphery.

 Tomorrow We Die Alive and Soul Sphere (2013–2015)

-On June 25, 2013, the Sumerian Records YouTube page uploaded a Born of Osiris song entitled "Machine" as well as an album titled Tomorrow We Die Alive, which was released August 20, 2013.
-They toured across North America on the 2013 Rockstar Mayhem Festival alongside groups like Five Finger Death Punch, Rob Zombie and Machine Head.
-Born of Osiris also supported Asking Alexandria on their Breakdown the Walls Tour alongside August Burns Red, Crown the Empire and We Came as Romans.
-The band also played on the Monster Energy Stage for the 2014 Vans Warped Tour and headlined in October 2014 to support Tomorrow We Die Alive.
-Within the Ruins, ERRA, Betraying the Martyrs and Thy Art Is Murder all supported the band.
-The band also opened up for The Devil Wears Prada with The Word Alive and Secrets joining as support in early 2015.
+On June 25, 2013, the Sumerian Records YouTube page uploaded the Born of Osiris song "Machine" as well as the album Tomorrow We Die Alive, which was released August 20, 2013.
+They toured across North America on the 2013 Rockstar Mayhem Festival alongside Five Finger Death Punch, Rob Zombie and Machine Head.
+Born of Osiris supported Asking Alexandria on their Breakdown the Walls Tour alongside August Burns Red, Crown the Empire and We Came as Romans.
+The band played on the Monster Energy Stage for the 2014 Vans Warped Tour and headlined in October 2014 to support Tomorrow We Die Alive.
+Within the Ruins, ERRA, Betraying the Martyrs and Thy Art Is Murder supported the band.
+The band opened up for The Devil Wears Prada with The Word Alive and Secrets joining as support in early 2015.
 Mid-2015 saw the band open up for Arch Enemy on the 2015 annual Summer Slaughter tour.
-In September 2015 the band went to Russia to support Emmure on a small tour.
+In September 2015, the band went to Russia to support Emmure on a small tour.

-The new album, Soul Sphere was released on October 23, 2015.
-In February 2016, The band was the headliner for the Sumerian Records Ten Year Tour.
+A new album, Soul Sphere was released on October 23, 2015.
+In February 2016, the band headlined the Sumerian Records Ten Year Tour.
 Veil of Maya, After the Burial, ERRA and Bad Omens joined them on the lineup.
-A second leg of the tour started in May with Upon a Burning Body being added to the lineup, replacing Veil of Maya.
-The band played in Europe in September 2016, with Veil of Maya as a co-headliner and with Volumes and Black Crown Initiate joining as support.
+A second leg of the tour started in May with Upon a Burning Body added to the lineup, replacing Veil of Maya.
+The band played in Europe in September 2016, with Veil of Maya as a co-headliner and with Volumes and Black Crown Initiate as support.